Production of Chern-Simons bosons in decays of mesons: Introduction

 The interest in the Chern-Simons model is due to the fact that the CS interaction is derived by an anomaly cancellation.
 This way is theoretically attractive because the contribution of extremely heavy fermions (not available for direct search at accelerators) to anomaly cancellation remains unsuppressed at low energies \cite{DHoker:1984izu,DHoker:1984mif}.
 These heavy fermions can act as mediators and induce observable interaction of the SM particles with new light vector particles from the "hidden" sector.
-The Chern-Simons interactions appear in various theoretical models, including extra dimensions and the string theory, see \cite{Antoniadis:2000ena,Coriano:2005own,Coriano:2007xg,Anastasopoulos:2006cz,Anastasopoulos:2008jt,Harvey:2007ca,Dudas:2009uq,Kumar:2007zza}.
+A detailed explanation of the origin of the CS interactions \eqref{Lcs}, including using of a toy UV model, can be found in \cite{Antoniadis:2009ze}.
+The Chern-Simons interactions appear in various theoretical models, including extra dimensions and the string theory, see \cite{Antoniadis:2000ena,Coriano:2005own,Coriano:2007xg,Anastasopoulos:2006cz,Anastasopoulos:2008jt,Harvey:2007ca,Dudas:2009uq,Kumar:2007zza,Dror:2017ehi,Dror:2017nsg}.
+In addition to the need to study the CS theory as one of the possible extensions of the SM, the presence of the Levi-Civita symbol indicates the possible effects of violation of CP invariance in the CS theory, and perhaps the CS boson will be useful in solving some of the SM problems.
+On the other hand, if the CS boson is discovered, this will unequivocally indicate the presence of new physics at high energy scales.
+It is important to note that the CS boson was included in the proposal of the SHiP experiment \cite{Alekhin:2015byh}.

 In order to start looking for the CS boson in experiments, one needs to know the main channels of the CS boson production and decay.
 In this paper we will consider only the production of GeV-scale CS bosons.
 We will limit ourselves only to the case of the CS boson production in the decays of different types of mesons.
 To do this, we will consider loop interaction of the CS boson with the SM fermions and construct the effective Lagrangian of the CS bosons interaction with two different quarks.
 This will allow us to find more effective channels for the production of CS bosons and bring us closer to the experimental search for CS bosons.